Tax Compliance

 Should you wish to implement a salary sacrifice scheme, you can appoint a third party to run the arrangement.
 You will then be required to sign a master lease agreement for the cars chosen.

-Employers can have input into the range of cars offered, pricing and can shape the parameters of the packages made available.
-Following appointment of a lease provider, implementation takes approximately 12-16 weeks.
+Employers can have input into the range of cars offered, pricing, and the parameters of the packages made available.
+Following the appointment of a lease provider, implementation takes approximately 12-16 weeks.

 How can we help?